School Terms and Conditions

 b. conduct the activities identified in the approved funding application (including identified participant numbers) during the Funding period in accordance with these terms and conditions;

-c. complete an Acquittal provided by the ASC for the Funding period, demonstrating:i. the School has conducted activities under the Program in accordance with these terms and conditions;
+c. complete an Acquittal provided by Sport Australia for the Funding period, demonstrating:i. the School has conducted activities under the Program in accordance with these terms and conditions;

-ii. the expenses incurred by the School to deliver the Program (which the ASC may reject in its sole and absolute discretion);
+ii. the expenses incurred by the School to deliver the Program (which Sport Australia may reject in its sole and absolute discretion);

 iii. whether there is any unspent portion of the Grant; and